XD-OB/snowcrash/level08/Ressources/readme.md

 > 'You may not access token'
 ```

-Even with the binary that have full permission, it couldn't access it.
+Even with a file that have all the access rights permission, it couldn't access it.
-We doubted that the problem is in the name of the file, not the access rights.
+We doubted that the problem is in the name of the file, not the rights.

 ```
 echo 'filecontent' > filename